NikolaBlagojevic/pyrecodes/docs/html/_sources/usage/user_guide.rst.txt

         A system in **pyrecodes** is defined by the system configuration file and the component library file.
 Main file specifies the class of the system configuration and component library files and is used to run the system resilience assessment.

-Outputs of a **pyrecodes** resilience assessment are resource supply, demand, and consumption curves, which provide insights into the system's resilience by assessing unmet resource demand after an event and the system's ability to meet its resilience goals.
-Additionally, Gantt charts are employed to visualize the recovery progress of individual components, aiding in the comprehension of the overall system's recovery dynamics.
-Finally, certain system classes allow for the visualization of the system's spatial distribution and its evolution over time (Examples 3 and 4).

 Component Library
 -----------------